On this page

 A lit cigarette is like a little toxic waste dump on fire, giving out health-endangering smoke.

-When a smoker lights a cigarette second-hand smoke is produced both from the burning end of a cigarette and from the smoke exhaled by smoker29.
-This smoke contains many chemicals that are hazardous to your health including cyanide, DDT, ammonia, and carbon monoxide.
+When a smoker lights a cigarette second-hand smoke is produced both from the burning end of a cigarette and from the smoke exhaled by the smoker.20 This smoke contains many chemicals that are hazardous to your health including cyanide, DDT, ammonia, and carbon monoxide.
 Second-hand smoke can make your eyes sore and give you headaches, coughs, sore throats, dizziness and make you feel sick.

 But it can be much more serious than that.
 There is no safe level of exposure.
 Second-hand smoke increases your risk of: